 In recent years, the situation has changed dramatically in his remote village.
 Electricity has been brought into the area, despite steep mountainsides and rugged terrain.
 Today, his children study with electric lighting and his wife prepares meals using an electric rice cooker and other appliances.

-With an improved road into the village, they can now bring rice and vegetables they grow on their land to the market in only 7 hours, regardless of the weather conditions.
+With an improved road into the village, they can now bring rice and vegetables they grow on their land to the market faster, in about seven hours, regardless of the weather conditions.

 People in the village of Balaygang benefited from a rural electrification program that was part of the ADB-supported Green Power Development Project.
 The project's rural component connected more than 8,500 rural households to hydroelectricity, and 119 remote public facilities (schools, health clinics, and other community facilities) to solar electricity.
 Access roads to the project site, which also run through the village, were improved during plant construction.